Strobesstrobes

 • What are the rules for penetration testing GCP?

-• How does the GCP metadata server SSRF pivot work?
+• How does the GCP metadata server SSRF pivot work, and why do scopes matter?

 • Frequently asked questions